elastic/integrations/packages/mongodb_atlas/docs/README.md

 Logs help you keep a record of events that happen on your machine.
 The `Log` data stream collected by MongoDB Atlas integration is `mongod_audit`.

 Data streams:
 - `mongod_audit`: The auditing facility allows administrators and users to track system activity for deployments with multiple users and applications.
-Mongod is the primary daemon method for the MongoDB system.
-It helps in handling the data requests, managing the data access, performing background management operations, and other core database operations.
 Mongod Audit logs capture events related to database operations such as insertions, updates, deletions, user authentication, etc., occurring within the mongod instances.

 Note:
 - Users can monitor and see the log inside the ingested documents for MongoDB Atlas in the `logs-*` index pattern from `Discover`.